swisnl/pdfcrowd-client/README.md

 This is a API client for pdfcrowd.com.
 It is based on the [pdfcrowd/pdfcrowd-php](https://github.com/pdfcrowd/pdfcrowd-php) project but adjusted for usage with Composer.
 It also includes a Laravel 5.* service provider and unit tests.

+## Work in progress

+This client is still under active development.
+The following issues will have to be fixed before a first release will be tagged:

+* Only allow requests over https
+* Hardcode the Pdfcrowd API url
+* Change the default user agent
+* Consider changing most class variables from private to protected
+* Maybe core functions (convertHtml, convertUri, availableTokens and getUsedTokes) should be separated from functions that configure the output.

 ## Install

 > In order to make requests to the API you need to enable the PHP cURL library.